ianstormtaylor/slate/docs/guides/data-model.md

 ## Ranges, Points and "The Selection"

 Just like in the DOM, you can reference a part of the document using a `Range`.
-And there's one special range that Slate keeps track of that refers to the user's current cursor selection, called the "selection".
+And there's one special range that Slate keeps track of that refers to the user's current cursor selection, called the `Selection`.

 Ranges are defined by two `Point`s, an "anchor" point and a "focus" point.
 The anchor is where the range starts, and the focus is where it ends.
 And each point is a combination of a "path" or "key" referencing a specific node, and an "offset".
 This ends up looking like this: